masaver/brist1d/README.md

     ├── reports            <- The reports that you'll make during this project as PDF │   └── figures        <- Generated graphics and figures to be used in reporting │
+    ├── .python-version    <- The Python version to used in the project by pyenv │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │